Discover the Magic of Muskoka in Fall: A Guide to Stunning Colours and Scenic Hikes

 Muskoka: Home of the Stars

-Different locations: October 17 – November 20
+Different locations: TBD October – November

 Muskoka is home to exceptional dark skies, perfect for stargazing.
 Across the region you can take in different events from astro-photography, stories and hikes under the stars and guides for beginners!